Equestria

-Equestria (/ɛ'kwɛstriə/) is the fictional setting of the fourth and fifth generations of the My Little Pony toy line and media franchise, including the animated television series My Little Pony: Friendship Is Magic and My Little Pony: Pony Life.
+Equestria (/ɛ'kwɛstriə/) is a fictional kingdom and the main setting of the fourth and fifth generations of the My Little Pony toy line and media franchise, including the animated television series My Little Pony: Friendship Is Magic and its spinoff My Little Pony: Pony Life.
 Created by Lauren Faust, the setting incorporates many elements of fantasy, including inspirations from European and Greek mythology.

-Equestria serves as the backdrop for the adventures of Twilight Sparkle, the main character of Friendship is Magic, and her friends, collectively referred to as the Mane Six.
-Equestria is shown to be located on a terrestrial planet, similar to Earth.
-Equestria hosts many intelligent and sapient creatures; the majority being ponies.
+Equestria serves as the backdrop for the adventures of Twilight Sparkle, the main character of Friendship is Magic, and her friends, who are collectively referred to as the Mane Six.
+Equestria is shown to be located on a terrestrial planet, similar to Earthand hosts many intelligent, conscious, sentient and sapient creatures.
 Equestria's foundation is described as the result of the cooperation of unicorns, pegasi, and earth ponies.

+Although depicted as generally prosperous and peaceful, Equestria engages in conflicts with various magical and supernatural threats throughout the series.
 The "Bit" is the national currency of Equestria and its territories.
-The official language of Equestria is called "Ponish".
-Throughout the series, Equestria is ruled by princesses.
+Throughout the series, Equestria is ruled by "princesses", though this title is more akin to a de facto Queen regnant in practice, with princesses exercising wide-reaching executive authority.

-Although shown to be generally peaceful, Equestria engages in wars with various magical and supernatural threats over the course of the series.

 Development

 Two years were spent on creating the foundation of the series.
 Pennsylvania Dutch design, steampunk fantasy art, European fairy tales, and Bavarian folk art served as influences for the original pony world.
-In some cases, Hasbro requested that the show include certain settings but allowed Faust and her team to create its visual style which Hasbro would then base a toyset on; an example is the Ponyville schoolhouse.
+In some cases, Hasbro requested that the show include certain settings but allowed Faust and her team to create its visual style which Hasbro would then base a toy set on; an example is the Ponyville schoolhouse.

 History

-The history of Equestria, as depicted in My Little Pony: Friendship is Magic, began at the end of the "Age of Eternal Winter".
+The history of Equestria, as depicted in My Little Pony: Friendship is Magic, began at the end of the "Age of Eternal Winter."
 Before founding Equestria, the three major pony types—Earth Ponies, Unicorns, and Pegasi—were separate tribes.
-This period is described as a chaotic time, when the horse-like windigos brought freezing temperatures and eternal darkness to the world, and other monsters terrorized the populace.
-The three tribes separately emigrated to the continent of Equus, where they began feuding with each other, which fueled the strength of the windigos.
-Eventually the tribes set aside their squabbles to unify as the nation of Equestria and defeat the windigos.
-The foundation of Equestria is celebrated during the annual Hearth's Warming Day festival—which is depicted as being similar to the Christmas or Yule celebrations.
+This period is described as chaotic, when horse-like creatures known as windigos, who feed on hate and division, brought freezing temperatures and eternal darkness to the world, and other monsters terrorized the populace.
+The three tribes separately emigrated to the land of Equestria, where they began feuding with each other, which fueled the strength of the windigos.
+Eventually, the tribes set aside their squabbles to unite as the nation of Equestria and defeat the Windigos.
+The foundation of Equestria is celebrated during the annual Hearth's Warming Day festival, which is depicted as similar to the Christmas or Yule celebrations.

-Equestria initially struggled with the task of ensuring that the sun and moon set at the proper times, which drained the powers of Equestria's most powerful sorcerers.
+Equestria initially struggled with ensuring that the sun and moon set at the proper times, which drained the powers of Equestria's most powerful sorcerers.
 The birth of future princesses Celestia and Luna, alicorn sisters who could raise and lower the celestial bodies at will, ushered in an era of prosperity.
-The sisters were crowned as the rulers of Equestria, and were trained in the use of their powers by the legendary wizard Star Swirl the Bearded.
+The sisters were crowned as the rulers of Equestria and were trained by the legendary wizard Star Swirl the Bearded to use their powers.